scala/scala3/docs/docs/reference/inline.md

   }

-Note that the arguments corresponding to the parameters `msg` and `op` of the inline method `log` are defined before the inlined body (which is in this case simply `op`).
+Note that the arguments corresponding to the parameters `msg` and `op` of the transparent method `log` are defined before the inlined body (which is in this case simply `op`).
 By-name parameters of the inlined method correspond to `def` bindings whereas by-value parameters correspond to `val` bindings.
 So if `log` was defined like this:

-    inline def log[T](msg: String)(op: => T): T = ...
+    transparent def log[T](msg: String)(op: => T): T = ...

 we'd get

     val msg = s"factorial($n)"

 instead.
-This behavior is designed so that calling an inline method is semantically the same as calling a normal method: By-value arguments are evaluated before the call whereas by-name arguments are evaluated each time they are referenced.
-As a consequence, it is often preferable to make arguments of inline methods by-name in order to avoid unnecessary evaluations.
+This behavior is designed so that calling a transparent method is semantically the same as calling a normal method: By-value arguments are evaluated before the call whereas by-name arguments are evaluated each time they are referenced.
+As a consequence, it is often preferable to make arguments of transparent methods by-name in order to avoid unnecessary evaluations.

+For instance, here is how we can define a zero-overhead `foreach` method that translates into a straightforward while loop without any indirection or
+overhead:

+    transparent def foreach(op: => Int => Unit): Unit = {
+      var i = from
+      while (i < end) {
+        op(i)
+        i += 1
+      }
+    }

+By contrast, if `op` is a call-by-value parameter, it would be evaluated separately as a closure.

-Inline methods can be recursive.
-For instance, when called with a constant exponent `n`, the following method for `power` will be implemented by straight inline code without any loop or recursion.
+Transparent methods can be recursive.
+For instance, when called with a constant exponent `n`, the following method for `power` will be implemented by straight transparent code without any loop or recursion.

-    inline def power(x: Double, n: Int): Double = if (n == 0) 1.0
+    transparent def power(x: Double, n: Int): Double = if (n == 0) 1.0
       else if (n == 1) x
       else {